China • UNESCO World Heritage Site

 Badaling Great Wall

-Badaling represents the most visited and accessible Great Wall section, located just 70 kilometres northwest of Beijing.
+Badaling represents the most visited and accessible Great Wall section, located just 70 kilometers northwest of Beijing.
 Restored during the 1950s and 1980s, this Ming Dynasty fortification showcases typical defensive architecture with brick and stone construction, crenellated battlements, and strategic watchtowers offering commanding views.
-Built in 1505, Badaling served as crucial northern defence for the imperial capital.
+Built in 1505, Badaling served as crucial northern defense for the imperial capital.
 The section features excellent infrastructure including cable cars, making it ideal for visitors with limited time or mobility.
-Whilst crowds can be substantial during peak seasons and weekends, early morning visits provide more intimate experiences.
+While crowds can be substantial during peak seasons and weekends, early morning visits provide more intimate experiences.

 Must-See